-In his late 20s, T realized he could tell his story best in rock opera form after joining bands.
-T produced a multi-media stage production of his musical ‘Southern Time’ for a 7-day run in December 2005 in Vancouver.
-However, his story was not over.
-T and a friend of his put the rock opera on in two-person version form and toured it on their way to Toronto in 2007 and performed it at the Halifax Fringe Festival in 2008.
+In his late 20s, T realized he could tell his story would best in ‘rock opera’ form after joining bands.
+T produced a multimedia stage production of ‘Southern Time’ for a 7-day run in December 2005 in Vancouver, which proved the rock opera’s market viability.

-Although T had taken HIV medication for the first two years after diagnosis, he stopped taking ARVs for the next ten years and did not see a physician because of his belief at the time that HIV does not cause AIDS.
+However, though T had taken HIV medications for the first two years after first seeing his HIV specialist, he stopped taking them for the next ten years and did not visit any physician, because of his belief that HIV does not cause AIDS at that time.